bbauska/Anti-Project-2025/README.md

 stability for the Iranian people to have the democratic government they demand.
 This decision to be free of the country’s abusive leaders must of course be made by the Iranian people, but the United States can utilize its own and others’ economic and diplomatic tools to ease the path toward a free Iran and a renewed relationship with the Iranian people.”
-[Department of State, Project 2025, accessed 6/24/24]</p>
+[Department of State, Project 2025, accessed 6/24/24]

-<p>Project 2025 called for broadly blocking “Iranian ambitions” which includes expanding Trump
-administration-imposed sanctions. “l First, the U.S. must prevent Iran from acquiring nuclear technology and delivery capabilities and more broadly block Iranian ambitions.
+Project 2025 called for broadly blocking “Iranian ambitions” which includes expanding Trump administration-imposed sanctions. “l First, the U.S. must prevent Iran from acquiring nuclear technology and delivery capabilities and more broadly block Iranian ambitions.
 This means, inter alia, reinstituting and expanding Trump Administration sanctions; providing security assistance for regional